 The incorporating attorney, or his law firm, generally acts as the statutory Resident Agent of the corporation, a legal requirement in Panama.

 The Resident Agent does not have to file any reports to the Panama Government; he is the liaison between the corporation and the Panama Government.

 The following details are required to incorporate a Panama company:

-The formation of a Panama company takes from 3 to 5 working days and it costs about US$550.00.
+The formation of a Panama company takes from 3 to 5 working days.
 If a Panama company does not operate locally (having an office in Panama through which international operations are directed, which does not constitute «doing business in Panama» under Panamanian income tax law), such company can maintain its books of accounts in any manner desired and anywhere in the world.
 Companies operating locally must maintain here all records and books; which may be kept manually, mechanically or electronically.
 A company not physically engaged in business locally (although it might have an office in Panama to direct international business activities) does not require a commercial license.